Leverage Sound Legal and Investigative Practices in the Service of Criminal Justice

 - Apply for a Sallie Mae loan.

-The International Association of Law Enforcement Intelligence Analysts (IALEIA) recognized Utica College’s B.S. in Criminal Justice as a program of excellence.
-Furthermore, U.S. News & World Report has named UC a Top 200 Regional University.
-UC’s programs have received additional recognition from these and other organizations:
+The International Association of Law Enforcement Intelligence Analysts (IALEIA) recognized Utica University’s B.S. in Criminal Justice as a program of excellence.
+Furthermore, U.S. News & World Report has named Utica University (formerly Utica College) a Top 200 Regional University.
+Utica’s programs have received additional recognition from these and other organizations:

 - National Security Agency